MN6W55 - Learning through Work 2 (2017/18)

 2. Video reflective portfolio with any supporting evidence and CV

-Students will be required to film the videos (on Smartphones / via cameras) and upload via WebLearn by the set, formative deadlines (a number of small video cameras are available at the University for student use if needed).
-Videos must not be published publicly through social media and students will be given guidance on storage.
+Students will be required to film the videos (on Smartphones / web cameras) and upload via WebLearn by the set, formative deadlines (a number of small video cameras are available at the University for student use if needed).

 Ongoing support will be provided by the tutor, including the creation and submission of the video files.
 Formative feedback will be provided throughout and learners are invited to submit synopses of their video plans before each submission for feedback.
 By receiving regular feedback during the term of the role students will be encouraged to learn reflexively, developing their performance in the role through personal reflection and feedback from their tutor / line manager.